How to choose the right touring bike

 Brakes on Touring Bikes

-We have fitted most Vivente touring bikes with hydraulic disc brakes as they offer superior braking performance, control and durability and can be maintained and repaired in even the most rugged environments.
+We have fitted all Vivente touring bikes with hydraulic disc brakes as they offer superior braking performance, control and durability and can be maintained and repaired in even the most rugged environments.
 But what other options are there and why did we decide on hydraulics?

 Lighting & Electrical Systems on Touring Bikes